Blue And Pink Celestial Self Care CTA Instagram Post-1

 Water Hygiene contractual complications

-The arms-length management that very many councils adopt, either by accident or design can also often make Legionella risk management difficult to oversee and put the day to day risk management into the hands of either contractors, or local authority staff more local to the properties.
+The arms-length management that many councils and other organisations adopt, either by accident or design can also often make Legionella risk management difficult to oversee and put the day to day risk management into the hands of either contractors, or local authority staff more local to the properties.

 Historically local authorities have used direct labour [DLO’s] to undertake Legionella risk control measures, however for many years now these have become the exception to the more regular use of externally procured water hygiene companies.
 The latter have several benefits in theory, such as a dedicated, suitably trained and competent workforce, local to the managed properties and with costs agreed up front.
 On the flip side, externally employed staff will perhaps not show the goodwill provided by direct staff, competency may not be as advertised and this sort of contractual arrangement may well potentially induce some level of local authority complacency.